seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-12-1630-opening-ceremony.md

 calendar-link:
 ---

-Join the SeekHealing Executive Director for a brief introduction and opening meditation to welcome yourself to “We Are The Medicine’.
+Join the SeekHealing Executive Director for a brief introduction and opening meditation to welcome yourself to “We Are The Medicine".

 Jennifer Nicolaisen is the co-founder and Executive Director of SeekHealing, an Asheville-based non-profit pioneering a novel protocol for treating addiction and addressing the opioid overdose crisis through human connection.